LIFE STORY

 But Japan, clinging to a very different culture, is not China.

-Contrary to much conventional wisdom Confucian principles do not influence Japan greatly.
+Contrary to much conventional wisdom, Confucian principles do not influence Japan greatly.

 Japan’s post-feudal collectivist values are much stronger.

-Those collectivist values inherited from the past may have been good for creating armies and economic development, but not for foreign policy.
+Those collectivist values inherited from the past may have been good for creating armies and for economic development, but not for foreign policy.

 It is no accident that in a range of hi-tech industries China is shooting ahead of Japan.